-The volcanic geology of Martinique has produced magnificent black sand beaches along with white sand beaches and a charming small town to choose to choose each day’s activities.
+The volcanic geology of Martinique has produced magnificent black-sand beaches along with white-sand beaches.
+A charming small town and perhaps, RumFest, will be among each day’s activities.

 The many white sand beaches are counterbalanced with fabulous black sand beaches at Anse Noire.